PhoenixIndustries/phoenixblog/site/content/terms-of-use.md

 Manjaro Linux uses several trademarks from different projects.
 Their rights are not overruled by our license and stay intact.

 * Manjaro, copyright © 2019 Manjaro GmbH & Co.
 KG
 * Manjaro name and logo are recognized trademarks of Manjaro GmbH & Co.
 KG.
-Some rights reserved - Manjaro Community is licensed with given terms.
+Some rights reserved.
+The Manjaro Community is licensed to use the trademark with given terms.
 * Manjaro Linux, copyright © 2011-2018 Philip Müller and the Manjaro Developers
 * Arch Linux, copyright © 2002-2019 Judd Vinet and Aaron Griffin
 * GNOME is licensed under the GNOME Foundation's License Agreement